Dmitry Rybolovlev: Monaco

 In 2010, Rybolovlev bought a 2,000m 2 Belle Époque style penthouse apartment on the Avenue d'Ostende in the Monte Carlo district of Monaco.
 The property was bought for €220 million.
 Its previous owners include Christian and Nick Candy, British brothers behind the Candy & Candy interior design and property development business, and earlier, Brazilian banker Edmond Safra, who died in a fire at the apartment in 1999.

 Switzerland

 Rybolovlev and his former wife owned a property in Geneva, Switzerland, which they demolished in 2008 and planned to replace with a replica of the palace of Marie-Antoinette, the Petit Trianon at the Palace of Versailles.
 The project was abandoned amidst the couple's divorce proceedings.
 Rybolovlev has also built two houses worth $135 million in the Swiss alpine resort of Gstaad.

 Art collection

-Rybolovlev's art collection has included paintings by Paul Gauguin, Auguste Rodin, Amedeo Modigliani, Pablo Picasso, Henri Matisse, Claude Monet, Mark Rothko. and Vincent van Gogh.
+Rybolovlev's art collection has included paintings by Paul Gauguin, Auguste Rodin, Amedeo Modigliani, Pablo Picasso, Henri Matisse, Claude Monet and Mark Rothko. and Vincent van Gogh.
 He was also the owner of Salvator Mundi by Leonardo da Vinci, or studio, until it was sold at Christie's auction house for a record-breaking $450 million on 15 November 2017.

+In 2012, he acquired the 1907 painting Water Serpents II by Austrian artist Gustav Klimt for $112 million.